Nonlinear Ringdowns as Sources and Detectors of Quantum Gravitational Waves: Ringdown nonlinearities as detectors

-This comparison shows that ringing BHs are essentially strongly coupled nonlinear bar detectors, with a high conversion efficiency for gravitons in different modes.
-Nonlinear ringdowns could serve as efficient detectors of quantum properties of GWs.
+This comparison shows that ringing BHs are essentially strongly coupled nonlinear detectors, with a high conversion efficiency between different modes.
+Nonlinear ringdowns may therefore be used as efficient detectors for quantum properties of GWs.

+The graviton conversion efficiency \eqref{graviton_efficiency} can also be used to estimate the departure from classicality during a nonlinear ringdown.
+To do that, let us consider Mandel's $\mathcal{Q}$ parameter, defined as

+Classical states have $ \mathcal{Q} \geq 0 $, while $ \mathcal{Q} < 0 $ implies sub-Poissonian statistics, which cannot be described classically \cite{mandel1995optical}; $ \mathcal{Q}$ can therefore be used to distinguish classical from quantum radiation.
+During SHG, an initial coherent state $ \vert \alpha_{\omega} \rangle $ in the fundamental mode $ \omega$ evolves over short times to a non-classical state with \cite{mandel1982squeezing}